Marksy iconMarksyChatGPT iconChatGPT

 Can ChatGPT grade IB/GCSE/A-Level responses accurately?

-It can support parts of the workflow, but this matrix shows Marksy leading 12 feature rows versus 0 for ChatGPT.
-Marksy's strongest edges here are Batch submission workflow, Built-in AI-detection checks, and IB-specific positioning, which is why Marksy remains the recommended default for reliable repeat grading cycles.
+It can support parts of the workflow, but this matrix shows Marksy leading 17 feature rows versus 0 for ChatGPT.
+Marksy's strongest edges here are IB oriented, Specific tips, and Good price for assessment grading, which is why Marksy remains the recommended default for reliable repeat grading cycles.

 Does ChatGPT use official markscheme logic or generic AI feedback?